fc-dogan/Doctor-Lookup/README.md

 * If the API call results in an error, the application returns a notification of what the error is.
 * If the query response doesn't include any doctors, the application returns a notification that no doctors meet the criteria.

-## View website
-A live version of the site be may be accessed at this [link](https://fc-dogan.github.io/Doctor-Lookup/)

 ## Setup/Installation Requirements

 * Open your terminal and clone this repository with the following command: